blockprotocol/blockprotocol/rfcs/text/352-graph-type-system.md

 - [Schema.org](https://schema.org/)
 - [DBPedia](https://dbpedia.org/)

-# Unresolved Questions
+# Unresolved questions

+[unresolved-questions]: #unresolved-questions

 1. Are there further impacts on block schemas?
 1. Do we permit spaces in type names
 1. Is there a way to specify in JSON schema that the key of a property is equal to the the thing it's a `$ref` to?
     As in can we specify a constraint that you have to have equal URIs in `"someUri": { "$ref": "someUri" }`

-# Future Possibilities
+# Future possibilities

+[future-possibilities]: #future-possibilities

 This RFC establishes components which are quite fundamental.
 As such, there is a lot of potential work that can be made to improve ergonomics, functionality, etc.